2023 Parent Handbook

 *A fee will be charged for late pick-ups.

 At least one field trip (virtual or in-person) is planned per week.
 Information about field trips will be shared in the weekly newsletter as well as at the program site.
 On field trip days, children are required to be checked in by 9:00am.
-Sack lunches are required on field trip days.
+Sack lunches are required on field trip days, unless otherwise instructed.
 Changes to field trips are relatively common and are for the benefit of the participants and at the discretion of AYS, including unforeseen delays or inclement weather.
 Your Youth Development Leader will notify you of schedule changes.

 ITEMS TO LEAVE AT HOME

-Each school and Summer Enrichment site may have unique rules regarding types of personal items allowed within the school building.
+Each school and Summer Days site may have unique rules regarding types of personal items allowed within the school building.
 AYS families should follow guidelines set by the school as well as the AYS Youth Development Leader.
 AYS is not responsible for loss or destruction of personal items, including but not limited to cell phones, other electronic devices, books, games, and all other personal items.
 AYS is not responsible to cover any costs incurred due to the misuse of personal items.
 AYS recommends that all children leave valuables at home.
 If a special circumstance makes it necessary for a child to bring personal items to AYS, please make arrangements with your Youth Development Leader.

 If your child has a special need or circumstance or would require additional assistance or accommodation, that information must be communicated and included with your registration.
 AYS may require a parent meeting prior to your child attending the program to review the information and develop the best plan for your child.
 AYS may consult with its special needs consultant for assistance in developing this plan.
 If you have questions please call our administrative office at 317-283-3817.